celo-org/docs/blog/5-11-2022-how-to-develop-your-game-items-with-thirdweb-erc1155-base-contract-on-celo/thirdweb.md

 }
 ```

+Finally, create an onlyCustodian modifier to regulate which function anyone can call.
 Due to security concerns, we would rather declare an ERC1155Base contract using a variable that can interact with the deployed contract than inherit it, as most developers do.

-### Adding Ownership and Custody Functions

-Due to how the contract is structured, we would implement an additional custody function to support the native governance/ownership system implemented in the contract.
-Hence, we made our game contract the owner of the baseContract we created.
-The custodian of the contract can call special functions in the game contract, and the game contract can forward the call by calling the function in the baseContract.

 ``` solidity
  //Custodian change